 1. TIME OF NIGHT

-• With most night shooting, the prettiest time is during civil twilight.
+• With most night shooting, the prettiest time is during twilight.
 This is just after the sun has set but before it’s dark and the sky is a beautiful royal blue.
 Subjects lit with artificial lights look magical against this backdrop.

 • Use a sturdy tripod and your camera’s self-timer or a remote.
 Just pressing the shutter button can cause the camera to move giving you a slightly blurred image.

 • The timer can be set to 2 seconds or 10 seconds.
 If you have a wobbly tripod, use the 10 second delay so there is enough time for the shaking to stop.

 • With the majority of our lenses we should turn off image stabilization, vibration reduction, anti shake, etc. when we are using our tripod.
 These systems have a moving element in the lenses to help correct for movement and when you are on a tripod, they are still moving so turn them off.

 The Manual exposure mode works best for night photography.